 [1 page maximum – remove instructions after completion]

-Does the proposed Supervisor possess the appropriate publication track record and demonstrated success in attracting significant external funding in the last 5 years, in the ?
+Does the proposed Supervisor possess the appropriate publication track record and demonstrated success in attracting significant external funding in the last 5 years, in the relevant discipline area?

 Does the proposed Supervisor have appropriate time and capacity to provide intellectual leadership in the subject area of the proposed project?